OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 #### Network Intrusion Detection and Prevention System

-An Network Intrusion Detection System (IPS) detects suspicious or malicious network-level activity (such as port or vulnerability scanning) and raises alerts.
+A network Intrusion Detection System (IDS) detects suspicious or malicious network-level activity (such as port or vulnerability scanning) and raises alerts.
 An Intrusion Prevention System (IPS) is similar, but also takes action to prevent the activity - usually by blocking the source IP address.

 An IPS can usually be detected by running automated scanning tools (such as a port scanner) against the target, and seeing if the source IP is blocked.
 However, many application-level tools may not be detected by an IPS (especially if it doesn't decrypt TLS).

 #### Web Application Firewall (WAF)

-A Web Application Firewall (WAF) inspects the contents of HTTP requests and blocks and that appear to be suspicious or malicious.
+A Web Application Firewall (WAF) inspects the contents of HTTP requests and blocks ones that appear to be suspicious or malicious, or dynamically apply other controls such as CAPTCHA or rate limiting.
 They are usually based on a set of known bad signatures and regular expressions, such as the [OWASP Core Rule Set](https://owasp.org/www-project-modsecurity-core-rule-set/).
 WAFs can be effective at protecting against some types of attacks (such as SQL injection or cross-site scripting), but are less effective against other types (such as access control or business logic related issues).

 A WAF can be deployed in multiple locations, including: